 “I heard the voice of many angels, numbering . . . ten thousand times ten thousand . . .
 “Worthy is the Lamb, who was slain, to receive power and wealth and wisdom and strength and honor and glory and praise!’”
 Revelation 5:11-12

 Chicago Cubs fans are the most optimistic people in baseball.
-It’s been over a century since their last World Series victory, yet we still pack Wrigley Field hoping that our boys in blue will pull through for us.
+Until their big break a few years ago, it had been over a century since their last World Series victory, yet we still packed Wrigley Field every season hoping that our boys in blue will pull through for us.

 One of our past heroes, first baseman Derrek Lee, was placed on the disabled list early one season—a disappointment for me as I settled into my seat for a home game against the crosstown rival White Sox.
 The game was tied in the bottom of the eighth inning with two outs and the bases loaded with Cubs.
 You could feel the tension as the crowd waited to see if their Cubbies could capitalize on the moment.
 Then, unexpectedly, out of the dugout came none other than “D-Lee” to pinch hit.
 The crowd went wild, and best of all, he didn’t disappoint.
 He connected with a 3-1 pitch for a grand-slam, and the place erupted in cheers as Lee circled the bases.
 In the stadium that day were people from all walks of life—celebrities, corporate tycoons, cabdrivers—but distinctions disappeared as they hailed their hero.